emmt/EasyFITS.jl/docs/src/images.md

 ```

-## Creating an image extension
+## Creating an image HDU

-To create a new FITS image extension in an open FITS `file`, there are several
+To create a new FITS image HDU in an open FITS `file`, there are several possibilities:
-possibilities:

 ``` julia
 hdu = FitsImageHDU(file, dims...; bitpix=...)